 - Also her song "Speak Now" is a good example of stalker songs.

-- The Hush Sound's "Sweet Tangerine," although upbeat and catchy, has the lead singer admit that he is trying to sneak into his ex-girlfriend's home, convinced that he can reconcile their love.
+- The Hush Sound's "Sweet Tangerine," although upbeat and catchy, has the lead singer admit that he wishes he could lock his ex-girlfriend's up and is trying to sneak into his ex-girlfriend's home, convinced that he can reconcile their love.

 - Also, Love You Much Better has the female lead singer switching back and forth between passive and aggressive, albeit somewhat mildly.